-Icons Description

-ē Main battery is low.

-• More notifications are available for viewing.

-\$ Data is synching.
+Icons Description Ē The main battery is low. • More notifications are available for viewing. \$ Data is synching.
 31 Indicates an upcoming event.
-GMS devices only.

-₹?
-Open Wi-Fi network is available.

-• Audio is playing.

-(!
-5 Problem with sign-in or sync has occurred.

-Device is uploading data.

-+ Animated: the device is downloading data.
-Static: the download is complete.

-От Device is connected to or disconnected from a virtual private network (VPN).
+GMS devices only. ₹?
+An Open Wi-Fi network is available.
+The device is not connected to it. • Audio is playing.
+C !
+5 A problem with sign-in or sync has occurred.
+The device is uploading data. + Animated: the device is downloading data.
+Static: the download is complete. От The device is connected to or disconnected from a virtual private network (VPN).
 Preparing internal storage by checking it for errors.
 0 USB debugging is enabled on the device.